 At its most basic, abuse is a struggle for power in a relationship through unhealthy means.
 Whether it’s between a parent and child, spouses, or even friends, an abuser is seeking to control the target of their abuse through physical, sexual, or emotional means.
 When a person finds themselves in an abusive situation, it can often sneak up on them or surprise them.
 Often, they will even deny the realities of their situation because of their fear or any of the other emotional complications that can result from being the target for abuse.
 It is important to remember that abuse is never the target’s fault – it is an act perpetrated by the abuser against the target’s will and a violation of their very basic rights.
 It has little or nothing to do with anything the target has done, and is much more about the abuser’s need to control the world around them.

 Abuse is the mistreatment or harm (physical or mental) done to another person over a period of time.
 Therapy can help a person learn to deal with all the issues that come with long term abuse.
 Here at on GoMentor.com, we understand the emotional complexities regarding abusive situations.
 Whether you find yourself in a bad situation or you believe you may be witnessing an abusive relationship, it can be difficult and frightening to deal with.
-The professionals listed on GoMentor.com can help you with online guidance and support to identify abusive situations and feel more competent in resolving them.
+With GoMentor 24/7 the professional mentors can help you with online guidance and support to identify abusive situations and feel more competent in resolving them.
 Abuse is a crime that hurts everyone involved and it's important to understand that it needs to be handled with sympathy and understanding.